siberianfox/g2wiki/Useful-Stuff.md

 ### Studio6 related
 * If you install Studio6.x it may create a /Debug directory.
 Delete this directory.
 It will confuse the debugger into looking there for the tinyg2.elf file, which you don;t want.
 You want the AS6 debugger to look for tinyg2.elf in the TinyG2 directory - which it will if you delete the Debug dir.
 * When you plug the SAM-ICE in it may be recognized in SWD or JTAG mode.
 You want it in JTAG mode or the cycle counter profiling won't work.
+* If you start debug and are presented with a dialog box to select the SAM-ICE - select it, then start debug again.
+For some reason (timeout?) that first session does not connect to the ICE.
 * The Makefile currently can't do a Rebuild Solution or Rebuild Project.
 It will do the clean then fail in the build.
 If you need to do a complete rebuild run Clean first, then do a Build.

 ### VMware related